FaronBracy/RogueSharp.Documentation/articles/01_introduction.md

 ## Questions and Answers

-**Question:** You never finished the previous MonoGame + RogueSharp tutorials you were working on.
+**Question:** You never finished the previous [MonoGame + RogueSharp](https://roguesharp.wordpress.com/2014/05/18/tutorial-1-roguelike-map-generation-using-roguesharp-and-monogame/ "Using RogueSharp with MonoGame") tutorials you were working on.
 How do you expect this one will be different?

-**Short Answer:** The complete tutorial project is already finished and the source code is available on BitBucket.
+**Short Answer:** The complete tutorial project is already finished and the source code is available on [Github](https://github.com/FaronBracy/RogueSharpRLNetSamples "Complete tutorial code").
 All that is left to do is for me to clean up the commits and write about it in a series of blog posts.
-I’m confident that I can accomplish that during the upcoming weeks.

 **Long Answer:** The history of RogueSharp is that it was a library originally created for myself for a personal project I was making using MonoGame (XNA then) and C#.
 At the time I couldn’t find a similar native library for handling path-finding, field-of-view, etc. so I created one myself.
 I decided that it would be beneficial to share it with the community especially since the inspiration came from so many other open projects like libtcod.
 This blog was a bit of an afterthought.
 I wanted people to use the library so I opened up visual studio and started writing a sample project without any planning or forethought.
 The intent was really just to give examples of RogueSharp features and how to use them.
 I didn’t have a well thought out plan for making a complete sample game.